jjvanzon/Circular-Language-Spec/spec/parameters/relations-between-commands-and-objects.md

 ### Concept

 A command can contain a set of related objects.
 Those are the parameters of the command.
-A command will use objects to do its work.
+A command might use objects to do its work.

 A parameter is an object related to a command.